p0t4t0sandwich/Switchboard/README.md

 - Global chat still needs some tweaking and a proper, per-user toggle
 - Sponge death messages are a tad off with how the component serializes (eg: `playerName Skeleton was shot by` instead of `playerName was shot by Skeleton`)
+- Still need to tweak the pass-through system and get that working properly

 ## Dependencies